HuasoFoundries/phpPgAdmin6/README.md

 PHP Based administration tool for PostgreSQL.

-This is a hard fork of [phppgadmin](https://github.com/phppgadmin/phppgadmin) which aims to add the following enhancements:
+This is a hard fork of [phppgadmin](https://github.com/phppgadmin/phppgadmin) which adds the following enhancements:

 - Composer Installation and dependency management
 - Autoloading (thanks to the above)